Medically reviewed by Drugs.com. Last updated on Sep 13, 2020.

 • Local skin reactions: When applied to a lesion, erythema followed by vesiculation, desquamation, erosion and reepithelialization occurs.
 Local reactions and alterations in skin appearance may persist for several weeks after discontinuation.
 Bruising, burning, crusting, dryness, edema, irritation, pain, pruritus, scaling, scarring, soreness, stinging, and ulceration may commonly result from topical therapy.
 Increased absorption through ulcerated or inflamed skin is possible.

 • Ocular adverse reactions: Corneal and conjunctival disorders have occurred with topical fluorouracil; avoid application to the periocular area.

 • Photosensitivity: Topical fluorouracil is associated with photosensitivity, including severe sunburn.
 Avoid prolonged exposure to sunlight or UV irradiation during treatment; reaction intensity may be increased.

-• Dihydropyrimidine dehydrogenase enzyme deficiency: Individuals lacking dihydropyrimidine dehydrogenase (DPD) enzyme activity may exhibit severe toxicity with topical fluorouracil.
-Life-threatening systemic toxicity has been reported with the topical use of fluorouracil in a patient with DPD enzyme deficiency; signs/symptoms included bloody diarrhea, stomatitis, esophagus, stomach, and small bowel inflammation, severe abdominal pain, vomiting, chills, fever, erythematous skin rash, neutropenia, and thrombocytopenia.
-It is unknown if patients with profound DPD enzyme deficiency would develop systemic toxicity with lower concentrations of topical fluorouracil.
+• Dihydropyrimidine dehydrogenase enzyme deficiency: Dihydropyrimidine dehydrogenase (DPD) enzyme deficiency may result in increased cytotoxic activity and severe toxicity with topical fluorouracil.
+Life-threatening systemic toxicity has been reported with topical fluorouracil in a patient with DPD enzyme deficiency; signs/symptoms included bloody diarrhea, stomatitis, esophagus, stomach, and small bowel inflammation, severe abdominal pain, vomiting, chills, fever, erythematous skin rash, neutropenia, and thrombocytopenia.
 Discontinue if signs of DPD deficiency develop.

 Dosage form specific issues: